Kaspar-Metsa/Algorithms-Data-Structures/README.md

   - BFS if tree is very deep but not wide because in this case DFS's space complexity is O(n) because n=height but BFS's space complexity is O((n+1/2))
   - DFS if tree is very wide but not deep bec

+#### 112. Populating Next Right Pointers in Each Node

+- BFS
+  - Idea
+    - First(visitedStack) stack keeps record of visited nodes(in a DFS way)
+    - Second(sumStack) stack keeps record of sum till current node.
+    - Only check against final sum when current node doesn't have any child
+      - Otherwise keep adding current sum with child node's value.
+    - The visited nodes are no longer in the stack, so the stack won't be double checked for the same node.
+  - Time O(n)
+    - We visit every node
+  - Space ???
+I think it's O(h) if balanced and O(1) if skewed from experiments(depth 4 has max
+    stack 4) but everyone says O(n)

+- DFS
+  - Idea
+    - If root is null return false
+    - Subtract node.val from the given sum to get new sum
+    - Now we make two recursive calls for both left and right for the root node
+    - If the root node visited is a leaf node and its value is equal to the new sum then return true
+  - Time O(n)
+    - because we visit every node
+  - Space O(h)
+    - worst case skewed tree O(n)
+    - Best case balanced tree O(logn)

 #### 116. Populating Next Right Pointers in Each Node